fei0324/NEOviz/README.md

  - [astropy](https://www.astropy.org/)

 The code uses [SPICE kernels](https://naif.jpl.nasa.gov/naif/data.html) for many computations.
 The file `/src/getsta.tm` details the three generic kernels we used.
 You need to visit the [Generic Kernels](https://naif.jpl.nasa.gov/naif/data_generic.html) on the SPICE website, download each of the text files, and create the file structure as described in the `KERNEL_TO_LOAD` section in the `/src/getsta.tm` file.
 The code then loads the SPICE data for later use.
-In general, if you want to learn about what data contained in each kernel file, read the `aareadme.txt` files in each directory on the SPICE website.
+In general, if you want to learn more about the data contained in each kernel file, read the `aareadme.txt` files in each directory on the SPICE website.

 For orbit propagation (the /apophis_propagation directory), the code is tested with Python 3.11 and Ubuntu 22.04.4.
 You can run the following: